 Another option for replacing missing teeth is a dental implant, which is done by an oral surgeon.
 Implants are essentially artificial roots that are placed directly into the bone.
-The dentist then adds a crown to the implant giving you that seamless smile.
+Your dentist in Lincoln, NE will then add a crown to the implant giving you that seamless smile.
 The implant helps stimulate supporting bone health and is allowed to heal for 3-4 months.
 The crown which is placed on top of the implant after integration, can last a lifetime.
 Overall, the dental implant process can be quite lengthy and take upwards of six months.
 It is however, ultimately a process that proves very durable and can last many, many years.

 Implants can replace more than one missing tooth and they can even be an option for replacing all teeth.
-If several missing teeth are next to each other, the dentist might have a difficult time trying to make a bridge work.
+If several missing teeth are next to each other, your dentist in Lincoln, NE might have a difficult time trying to make a bridge work.
 Why?
 Creating a bridge can be tricky since there needs to be one healthy tooth on each side of the one that is missing to act an anchor.

 On the whole, implants generally don’t require much maintenance and are much easier to floss around.
 Even better, implants can offer that natural look that everybody wants.
 Implants eliminate slipping and rubbing that often happens with other options such as traditional dentures, for example.
 Curious how implants may or may not benefit you?
 The pros and cons can be found below.